BricksVR/bricksvr-issue-tracking/reporting-an-issue.md

 You've found a bug?
 Awesome!
 There's a few steps we need you to follow to help keep bug reports organized.

+### Sign up

+If you don't have a GitHub account, create one for free by heading to https://github.com/signup

 ### Check for duplicates

 Please always check for duplicates before making an issue.
 We close all duplicates, and we don't want you to waste your time writing out a big issue that's just going to get deleted.
 Head to the `issues` tab and use the search bar to see if a similar bug has been reported.
 If you find an existing issue, feel free to add a reaction or a comment if you have anything to add.